tasdikrahman/tasdikrahman.me/_posts/2020-11-21-choosing-between-one-big-cluster-or-multiple-smaller-kubernetes-clusters.md

 #### Access management

-Giving the right kind of access to the developers/operational folks/xyz person in the team is necessary problem to solve, unless you are only givin admin privileges to only the operational folks/one groups of people.
+Giving the right kind of access to the developers/operational folks/xyz person in the team is necessary problem to solve, unless you are giving admin privileges to only the operational folks/one groups of people.
 Even then, solving the same problem over for multiple clusters requires automation and a proper mechanism.

 What is to be done when a person leaves/joins?
 How can access be granted in granular manner for certain rbac roles which are only to be given read access, but no deletion access.
 If you have been in a position, where someone from the team has deleted the [deployment object](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) of your service and you ended up with an outage.
 This can happen with anyone, but reducing the blast radius is not a bad idea.